Scale and density: 374 homes: 273 new and 101 refurbished, 200dph - first two phases of 765 home masterplan

 The first two phases of the Kings Crescent Estate masterplan involve the creation of 269 new homes and the refurbishment of 101 existing homes as well as significant public realm improvements.

-Working with Henley Halebrown Rorrison Architects, we have created three new buildings that vary in scale from five to 12 storeys in height.
+Working with Henley Halebrown Architects, we have created three new buildings that vary in scale from 5 to 12 storeys in height.
 The design creates a fine balance between variety and consistency, alternating between the two architects to avoid the visual monotony of many estates designed by one hand whilst working within a robust masterplan framework.

 The scheme has been informed by continuous and active engagement with local residents from the outset of the design process to ensure they would be positively impacted by the transformation of their estate.